 Destination for equitable arts education

-The new Art Sculpture Lab – paired with our bachelor's and master's degrees in fine arts – positions Sacramento State as Northern California’s destination for an accredited and equitable arts education.
+The new art building – paired with our bachelor's and master's degrees in fine arts – positions Sacramento State as Northern California’s destination for an accredited and equitable arts education.

 The University is the second in the California State University system to offer a professional fine arts degree.